-The questions to the vendors should be of technical character regarding forecast methodology, but also on available data exchange methodologies, required input data for the models and system support.
+Questions to vendors should be of technical character regarding forecast methodology, but also on available data exchange methodologies, required input data for the models and system support.

 If you already have a forecast vendor, it is recommended to engage with the forecaster to discuss the current situation and where the forecaster sees limitations and potential for improvements.
 Often, forecast providers need to adopt their forecasts to a specific need and even though a new technology may be available, it is not used due to current limitations.
-That does not mean that other vendors should not be engaged, when it comes to establishing a renewal of a forecasting system.